-All pieces in a bundle must be "faced" (arranged with the addresses in the same read direction), with an address visible on the top piece.
+Except as noted in 2.4, Preparing Bundles of Pieces of Nonuniform Thickness ("Counter-stacking"), all pieces in a bundle must be "faced" (arranged with the addresses in the same read direction), with an address visible on the top piece.

-2.4 Preparing Bundles of Pieces of Nonuniform Thickness ("Counterstacking") Bundles of flats and other pieces of nonuniform thickness may be prepared by counter-stacking under these conditions:
+- 2.4 Preparing Bundles of Pieces of Nonuniform Thickness ("Counter-stacking") Bundles of pieces of nonuniform thickness may be prepared by counter-stacking under these conditions: - a.

-- a.
 Counter-stacking should be used only to create bundles of more uniform thickness that are more likely to maintain their integrity during transportation and processing. - b.
-Counter-stacking is appropriate for saddle-stitched mailpieces and pieces where one edge is thicker than other edges or one corner is thicker than other corners.
+Counter-stacking is appropriate for saddle-stitched mailpieces and pieces where one edge is thicker than other edges or one corner is thicker than other corners. - c.

-- c.
 When counter-stacking, pieces must all have addresses facing up and be divided into no more than four approximately equal groups, with each group rotated 180 degrees from the preceding and succeeding group(s); prepare as few groups as possible to create a bundle of uniform thickness. - d.
 Counter-stacked groups within a bundle should be as thick as possible, generally at least 1 inch thick. - e.
 When pieces are nonuniform in thickness because they are thicker in the center instead of along an edge or corner, counter-stacking will generally not result in a bundle of uniform thickness (i.e., a football-shaped bundle would be created).
 Instead of counter-stacking such pieces, limit the height (thickness) of the bundle to 3 to 6 inches to ensure the bundle will stay together during normal transit and handling.